 If you only had months to live, would you rather wither away in a hospital bed or go out on the ride of your life?
-That was the question director Glenn Paton wanted to answer with his short movie, "H Positive" about a man building a euthanasia coaster — one so powerful, it causes cerebral hypoxia, thus suffocating the brain but ensuring a euphoric death.
+That's the concept behind the euthanasia coaster, a most extreme thrill ride.

-There is a real-life precedence for this.
-Lithuanian-born engineer and artist Julijonas Urbonas made headlines in 2010 with his provocative design for a euthanasia coaster, a roller coaster expressly designed to thrill and then kill its riders.
+A Lithuania-born engineer, artist and former amusement park employee, Julijonas Urbonas made headlines in 2010 with his provocative design for a euthanasia coaster, a roller coaster expressly designed to thrill and then kill its riders.

-Urbonas built a scale model of the euthanasia coaster, which at full size would send riders plummeting down a 1,640-foot (500-meter) near-vertical drop before entering the first of seven consecutive (and consecutively tighter) loops.
+Urbonas built the coaster's scale model, which at full size would send riders plummeting down a 1,640-foot (500-meter) near-vertical drop before entering the first of seven consecutive (and consecutively tighter) loops.
 The incredible speed of the drop coupled with the rapid inversions would subject riders to sustained 10 G-forces for a full minute.
 The excessive gravitational forces would rush blood to the extremities, starving the brain of oxygen.
 After losing consciousness, brain death would quickly follow.

-Interestingly, this isn't Urbonas' first roller coaster (although hopefully the first to intentionally kill someone).
-He worked as a ride designer at several Lithuanian amusement parks before moving to London to pursue a doctorate in design interactions.
-Designs for the euthanasia coaster have made the rounds of European museums and galleries, which is where filmmaker Paton encountered the macabre thrill ride.
+Interestingly, this wasn't Urbonas' first roller coaster (although hopefully the first to intentionally kill someone).
+He worked as a ride designer at several Lithuanian amusement parks before moving to London to pursue a Ph.D. in design interactions.